alban-read/M1-MICRO-FORTH/dumbint.md

 This was written from scratch, starting with a blank editor page in VS code, CLANG Assembler is used, since that comes with the Apple developer kit.

+I liked 1980s micro computers, and I feel like it should be possible to have fun with a computer still.

 ### purpose